thabo104/appstore-alexa-docs/_includes/content/english/fire/amazon_recommendations_enhancements.md

         <td><code>com.amazon.extra.PREVIEW_URL</code></td>
         <td>String</td>
         <td>Preview video or image URL for the recommendation.</td>
+        <td>No</td>
         {% if include.scenario == "fab" %}
         <td>Map to the tag <code>videoPreviewUrl</code></td>
         {% endif %}
       </tr>
    </tbody>
 </table>

+\* "Used" indicates whether Fire TV currently makes use of this data in the Fire TV recommendations display.
+If an extra isn't used now, it may be used in the future with upcoming Fire TV releases.